-A. The primary responsibility for a student's attire resides with the student and their parents or guardians.
-MSA is responsible for seeing that student attire does not interfere with the health or safety of any student, and that the student attire does not contribute to a hostile or intimidating atmosphere for any student.

-B. Certain body parts must be covered for all students.
+- A. The primary responsibility for a student's attire resides with the student and their parents or guardians.
+MSA is responsible for seeing that student attire does not interfere with the health or safety of any student, and that the student attire does not contribute to a hostile or intimidating atmosphere for any student. - B. Certain body parts must be covered for all students.
 Genitals, buttocks, and nipples must be covered with opaque material.
-The policy is divided into three areas:

-1. Students Must Wear:

-- a.
-A shirt (with fabric on the front, back, and on the sides under the arms) AND - b.
-Pants or the equivalent (jeans/sweatpants/shorts/skirts/dresses/leggings) AND - c.
-Shoes
+The policy is divided into three areas: - a.
+Students must wear: - i.
+A shirt (with fabric on the front, back, and on the sides under the arms) AND; - ii.
+Pants or the equivalent (jeans/sweatpants/shorts/skirts/dresses/leggings) AND; - iii.
+Shoes.

-Courses that include attire as part of the curriculum (for example public speaking, job readiness, PE, performances, science, engineering, or field trips) may require assignment-specific dress, but they should not focus on the covering of bodies in a particular way or demand attire from a specific culture.
+Courses that include attire as part of the curriculum (for example: public speaking; job readiness; PE; performances; science; engineering; or field trips) may require assignment-specific dress, but they should not focus on the covering of bodies in a particular way, or demand attire from a specific culture.